advancedmysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Chapter10.md

 Assuming the MySQL secondary has completed transaction 12756 (*LWM*=12756), when the scheduling thread schedules transaction 12759 (highlighted in the green box in the figure), it finds that the dependent transaction 12757 has not yet completed replay.
 As a result, the scheduling thread blocks itself until transaction 12757 finishes.
 Meanwhile, transactions 12760, 12761, 12762, 12763, and 12764 could be allocated to workers for replay.
 The waiting for transaction 12757 could be handled by the worker replay thread, allowing the scheduling thread to continue with other tasks.
 This presents an opportunity for optimization.

 The following figure illustrates TPC-C tests conducted with BenchmarkSQL at various concurrency levels to evaluate whether the MySQL secondary can match the MySQL primary's speed.
 The horizontal axis represents the concurrency level, and the vertical axis shows tpmC values.
-Light gray regions indicate that the MySQL secondary keeps pace with the MySQL primary, while Dark gray regions signify that it does not.
+Light gray regions indicate that the MySQL secondary keeps pace with the MySQL primary, while dark gray regions signify that it does not.

 <img src="media/image-20240829113049624.png" alt="image-20240829113049624" style="zoom:150%;" />